 Fleming's + 3L = Vision

 Your third year of law school brings you closer to your career as a lawyer, so you must perfect your legal knowledge and the critical reasoning skills you need to succeed.
-Fleming's resources motivate you to stay on target and plan ahead for success on the bar examination.
+Fleming's substantive law resources and law school exam preparation courses and books motivate you to stay on target and plan ahead for success on the bar examination.

 - Substantive law outlines that streamline the time it takes to learn the law;

 - Substantive law reviews combined with test-taking approaches and checklists that give you the methods, strategies, and techniques to perfect your ability to apply law to facts;